 During the months of February and March students will select courses that include the academic core and electives.
-Students will select electives and will indicate 1st, 2nd, and 3rd choices.
+Students will select electives and will indicate 1°, 2°, and 3° choices.
 Although every effort is made to grant first choices in electives, they are not guaranteed due to competing scheduling constraints.

 Because our overriding value is to create balanced groups of students who will work well together, we are not able to entertain requests for placements with specific teachers.
-We ask that you refrain from asking for a particular teacher so that we are not being asked to compromise the integrity of this process for any student.
+We cannot honor requests for a particular teacher.
+This would compromise the integrity of the scheduling process for any student.
 You can be confident that all the teachers on any grade level work and plan together and provide similar learning opportunities and experiences for students.